 Treatment Options at the Cooper Vein Center

-Endovenous laser therapy (ELVT) is used most frequently and is a minimally invasive procedure performed in an outpatient office.
-The physician uses ultrasound guidance of laser energy to collapse and seal off the damaged vein.
+- Endovenous laser therapy (ELVT) is used most frequently and is a minimally invasive procedure in which the physician uses ultrasound-guided laser energy to collapse and seal off the damaged vein.
 No surgical incisions are made and the procedure is performed under local anesthesia.
-Patients are back on their feet immediately and can resume all normal activities within a day.
+You’re back on your feet immediately and can resume your regular activities within a day.

-Phlebectomy is used when the largest varicose veins become swollen and inflamed.
-Physicians remove individual varicose vein clusters from the leg through a series of small incisions.
-This minimally invasive procedure is done under local anesthesia using micro instruments and magnification.
-The incisions are so small that no stitches are required.
-Patients are back on their feet immediately and can resume all normal activities within a day.
+- Phlebectomy is used when the largest varicose veins become swollen and inflamed.
+Physicians remove individual varicose vein clusters from the leg through a series of small incisions; the incisions are so small that no stitches are required.
+This minimally invasive procedure is done under local anesthesia using micro-instruments and magnification.
+You’re back on your feet immediately and can resume your regular activities within a day.

-Compression Stockings are elastic hosiery that support the veins and stop blood from flowing backward.
-Doctors often recommend compression stockings as a first line of treatment for those with mild varicose veins.
-They can help heal skin sores and prevent varicose veins from returning.
-Patients may be required to wear compression stockings to relieve pain and swelling and prevent future problems.
+- Compression stockings are elastic hosiery that support the veins and prevent blood from flowing backward.
+Doctors often recommend compression stockings as a first line of treatment if you have mild varicose veins.
+They can help heal skin sores, relieve pain and swelling, and prevent varicose veins from returning.

-Health insurance generally covers procedures considered “medically necessary” and not those regarded “cosmetic.”
-The staff of the Cooper Vein Center will provide you with appropriate documentation to submit to your insurer.
+Health insurance generally covers procedures considered medically necessary and not those regarded cosmetic.
+The Cooper Vein Center staff will provide you with the appropriate documentation to submit to your insurer for reimbursement purposes.